-Aerobic EnduranceDuring aerobic work (aerobic means 'with oxygen') the body is working at a level that the demands for oxygen and fuel can be meet by the body's intake.
+Aerobic EnduranceDuring aerobic work (aerobic means 'with oxygen') the body is working at a level where the demands for oxygen and fuel can be met by the body's intake.
 The only waste products formed are carbon dioxide and water.
 These are removed as sweat and by breathing out.
 Aerobic endurance can sub-divided as follows:

 Aerobic endurance is developed through the use of continuous and interval running